Limych/media_player.linkplay/README.md

 Results will appear in Lovelace UI's left pane as persistent notifications which can be dismissed.

-## About LinkPlay
+## About Linkplay

-LinkPlay is a smart audio chipset and module manufacturer.
+Linkplay is a smart audio chipset and module manufacturer.
 Their various module types share the same functionality across the whole platform and alow for native audio content playback from lots of sources, including local inputs, local files, Bluetooth, DNLA, Airplay and also web-based services like Icecast, Spotify, Tune-In, Deezer, Tidal etc. They allow setting up multiroom listening environments using either self-created wireless connections or relying on existing network infrastructure, for longer distances coverage.
 For more information visit https://linkplay.com/.
-There are quite a few manufacturers and devices that operate on the basis of LinkPlay platform.
+There are quite a few manufacturers and devices that operate on the basis of Linkplay platform.
 Here are just some examples of the brands and models:
 - **Arylic** (S50Pro, A50, Up2Stream),
 - **August** (WS300G),
 - **Audio Pro** (A10, A40, Addon C3/C5/C5A/C10/C-SUB, D-1, Drumfire, Link 1),